alanshlam/LLM/README.md

   <img src="./screenshot/gpu_mon.png" alt="GPU monitoring" width="1000">

-### LLM Performance Analysis on VLLM Cluster with RTX 2080 with 11 GiB
+### Distributed LLM Performance Analysis on VLLM Cluster with RTX 2080 with 11 GiB

 VLLM has been run on multiple GPU nodes using the Ray service to support large-scale LLMs, such as `Qwen/Qwen2.5-VL-72B-Instruct`
 `deepseek-ai/DeepSeek-R1-Distill-Llama-70B`, and `meta-llama/Llama-3.3-70B-Instruct`.